Steven Stamkos: Tampa Bay Lightning (2008–2024)

 On June 29, 2016, two days before Stamkos was set to become an unrestricted free agent, the Lightning signed him to an eight-year, $68 million contract extension with an annual average value of $8.5 million.
-Stamkos played in 77 games with the Lightning the previous season, scoring 36 goals, 28 assists and 64 points, ranking first in goals, third in assists and second in points for the team.
 General manager Steve Yzerman said of the signing, "[W]e are very appreciative of the effort and commitment that Steven and his representatives have exhibited in getting a deal done."
 He continued, "We are excited to have him as a cornerstone part of the team for the next eight years as we continue in the franchise's ultimate goal of winning another Stanley Cup."
-On November 15, 17 games into the 2016–17 season in a game against the Detroit Red Wings at Joe Louis Arena, Stamkos fell after getting tangled up with Red Wings forward Gustav Nyquist causing him to leave the game and it was revealed afterwards by the Lightning that he had sustained a torn lateral meniscus in his right knee on the play.
+On November 15, 17 games into the 2016–17 season in a game against the Detroit Red Wings at Joe Louis Arena, Stamkos fell after getting tangled up with Red Wings forward Gustav Nyquist causing him to leave the game in pain and it was revealed afterwards by the Lightning that he had sustained a torn lateral meniscus in his right knee on the play.
 Steve Yzerman said there was no timetable for his return and that Stamkos would be out "indefinitely".
-On November 17, Stamkos headed to Vail, Colorado, to undergo arthroscopic knee surgery to repair a lateral meniscus tear The procedure he underwent was estimated to have a four-month recovery window, which would keep Stamkos out of the lineup until at least mid-March.
+Stamkos entered the day with 20 points (nine goals and 11 assists) in the first 17 games of the season (scoring twice in the game against the Red Wings before his injury as the Lightning would go on to win 4–3 after his exit from the game).
+His 20 points tied Dallas Stars’ forward Tyler Seguin for third in the NHL (only behind Winnipeg Jets forward Mark Scheifele and linemate Nikita Kucherov).
+On November 17, Stamkos headed to Vail, Colorado, to undergo arthroscopic knee surgery to repair the injury.
+The procedure he underwent was estimated to have a four-month recovery window, which would keep Stamkos out of the lineup until at least mid-March.
 This would translate into Stamkos missing at least 50 games.
 Later in the day, the Lightning announced Stamkos underwent surgery that day.
 As predicted, Stamkos was expected to miss approximately four months.
 On February 20, 2017, Yzerman provided an update on Stamkos' rehabilitation progress.
 Yzerman said that Stamkos had begun light skating, and is progressing well.
 Yzerman further stated that the timeline was still four to six months for his recovery.
 Stamkos would be approaching the four-month recovery window in mid-March.
 If Stamkos needs the full six months, he would be out for the remainder of the season.
 On March 29, Lightning head coach, Jon Cooper, said that after the team's upcoming game against the Detroit Red Wings that Stamkos would be considered day-to-day.
 Stamkos said that he was not going to put any dates on his return, however, he did say that he was very pleased and excited with how his knee was feeling.
-Stamkos did not return to the lineup for the Lightning that season and the Lightning missed the 2017 playoffs by just one point in the standings, marking the first time since 2013 where the team failed to qualify for the playoffs.
+Stamkos ultimately did not return to the lineup for the Lightning that season and the Lightning finished 10th in the East and missed the 2017 playoffs by just one point in the standings, marking the first time since 2013 where the team failed to qualify for the playoffs.
 Despite the Lightning narrowly missing the playoffs and Stamkos not returning to the lineup before the season ended, his effort in trying to return to the Lightning lineup before the season ended resulted in him for being the Lightning's nominee for the Bill Masterton Memorial Trophy for the second time in his career but was left out of the three finalists selected by the Professional Hockey Writers' Association.